OpenHFT/Chronicle-Map/README.md

 ####  acquireUsingLocked()

 If you are only accessing ChronicleMap from a single thread.
 If you are not doing replication and don't care about atomic reads.
-Then its simpler ( and faster ) to use acquireUsing() otherwise we recommend you use `acquireUsingLocked(key,value)` as this gives you atomicity.
+Then its simpler ( and faster ) to use `acquireUsing(key, value)` otherwise werecommend you use `acquireUsingLocked(key,value)` as this gives you atomicity.

 The acquireUsingLocked(key,value) method holds a segment write lock, as it will update or put a new entry into the map, this is unlike getUsing